rainwyr/word-puzzle-421/product_spec.md

-# Word Puzzle Game - Product Specification
+# Quadrality - Product Specification

 ## Overview
 A web-based game where users are presented with 4 images related to a single word.
 The goal is to guess the word that connects all images.